googleapis/cloud-trace-nodejs/README.md

 ## Viewing your traces

 Run your application and start sending some requests towards your application.
-In about 30 seconds or so, you should see trace data gathered in the [Operations -> Traces view](https://console.cloud.google.com/traces/overview) in the console:
+In about 30 seconds or so, you should see trace data gathered in the [STACKDRIVER -> Traces -> Trace List](https://console.cloud.google.com/traces/overview) in the console:

 ![Trace List](doc/images/tracelist.png?raw=true)